17 Of The Best Self-Help Books For Women

 Jen Sincero has an irreverent writing style that is both inspiring and motivational, helping readers understand why they are who they are, how to accept what they can't change, and how to change what they can.

-She doesn't take herself too seriously but offers up some great advice for women who want to break out of their shells and create more exciting, authentic lives.
+She doesn't take herself too seriously but offers up some actionable advice for women who want to break out of their shells and create more exciting, authentic lives.

-This book addresses the conversation surrounding women in the workplace.
+Lean In addresses the conversation surrounding women in the workplace and how they impede their own success.

-As the COO of Facebook, Sandberg has given TED talks in that past in which she described how women unintentionally keep themselves from truly succeeding in their careers.
+As the COO of Facebook, Sandberg has given TED talks in that past in which she described how women unintentionally keep themselves from developing in their careers.

 She encourages women to look for challenges, “sit at the table,” take risks and go for their goals with power.